awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-launchconfig-blockdev-mapping.md

 # AWS::AutoScaling::LaunchConfiguration BlockDeviceMapping<a name="aws-properties-as-launchconfig-blockdev-mapping"></a>

- `BlockDeviceMapping` is a property of [LaunchConfiguration](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-launchconfig.html) that describes a block device mapping for an Amazon EC2 Auto Scaling group\.
+ `BlockDeviceMapping` is a property of [AWS::AutoScaling::LaunchConfiguration](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-launchconfig.html) that describes a block device mapping for an Auto Scaling group\.

 Each instance that is launched has an associated root device volume, either an Amazon EBS volume or an instance store volume\.
 You can use block device mappings to specify additional EBS volumes or instance store volumes to attach to an instance when it is launched\.